M-e-h-u-l-21/movie-langchain-agent/README.md

 # Cinematica Movie Answer Bot for calling IMDb APIs by using Langchain ReAct agent

 Cinematica is made using Langchain 'ReAct' agent for function calling different API's for receiving the data from IMDb.
+This project is a fork of the main repository, collaboratively built by me and my friends.

 Link to the deployed version: https://movie-langchain-agent.vercel.app